TelegramBots/book/src/1/full-bot.md

 Run the program and send `/start` to the bot.
 > [!NOTE]
-> `/start` is the first message your bot receives automatically when a user interact in private with the bot for the first time
+> `/start` is the first message your bot receives automatically when a user interacts in private with the bot for the first time

 The bot will reply with its welcome message and 2 inline buttons for you to choose.